DesperateBad/Logan-Bot/README.md

 * Adorable random image commands to lighten up the mood and make you go *awwwww!* ヽ(^◇^*)/
 * A decision maker to help settle an argument or a hard choice to be made.
 * Create your own memes for laughs!
+* Action commands such as ?hug and ?kiss
 * Customizable settings to make your Logan unique to your server!